Distributional Random Forests for Complex Survey Designs: Set-up and Background

-\begin{remark} Assumptions \textup{(S1)}--\textup{(K2)} ensure that $\mu_{\mathbf k}(P)$ is well-defined for $P\in\mathcal M_b(\mathcal Y)$ and that $d_{\mathbf k}$ is both discriminative (characteristic) and topologically compatible with weak convergence (metrizing).
-Assumption \textup{(K3)} is not needed for the statistical theory, but when satisfied, admits a simple finite-dimensional approximation of the MMD through Fourier-feature representation for fast computation.
-For example, when $\mathcal{Y} = \mathbb{R}^d$, the rate of $d_{\mathbf{k}}$ can be independent of $d$ (\cite{Gretton_2007}); More details are provided in Section A.10 of the Supplementary Material. \end{remark}
+\begin{remark} Assumptions (S1)--(K2) ensure that $\mu_{\mathbf{k}}(P)$ is well-defined on $\mathcal{M}_b(\mathcal{Y})$ and that $d_{\mathbf{k}}$ is both characteristic and metrizes weak convergence.
+(K3) is not needed for the statistical theory; when satisfied, it enables the random Fourier feature acceleration of (ii).
+When $\mathcal{Y} = \mathbb{R}^d$, the empirical-MMD concentration rate can be made independent of $d$ \cite{Gretton_2007}. \end{remark}